Unable to call? Fill out the form below and a specialist will contact you as soon as possible!

 Signs of Percocet Abuse and Addiction

 You don’t have to be addicted in order to abuse Percocet.
-Taking it without a prescription, or taking more than your doctor prescribed, is considered abuse.
+Taking it without a prescription or taking more than your doctor prescribed is considered abuse.
 The rise in counterfeit pills containing dangerous levels of fentanyl or other additives dramatically increases your risk of overdose and death.
 If you or someone around you is exhibiting signs of overdose, call 9-1-1 immediately and follow all instructions relayed by the dispatcher until help arrives.
 Signs to look out for include:

 - Breathing problems – slow, shallow, or no breathing